The First Agreement: Be Impeccable With Your Word

 - I yelled at the driver in front of me for driving slow in the fast lane.

 Keep your eyes focused on your words and record them.
-That’s all.
-Do it everyday and you’ll start to notice patterns.
+Do it every day and you’ll start to notice patterns.

 Next up is the Second Agreement: Don’t Take Anything Personally.
 Oh yeah, that’s a fun one.